jackyzha0/jackyzha0.github.io/content/thoughts/the Self.md

 ## Identity
 Essay by Jenny Odell and in [Kopi Chats on Substack](https://kopiclub.substack.com/p/letter-37-loneliness-vs-being-alone)

-> _“When I examine my identity, I do see an inalienable spirit grasping for infinity.
+> _“When I examine my [[thoughts/identity|identity]], I do see an inalienable spirit grasping for infinity.
 But in the very same place, I also see an intersection of historical and cultural vectors, held up by **a web of countless reliances**.”_

 Reminds me of Indra's Net, that everything is [interdependent](thoughts/interdependence.md), [empty](thoughts/emptiness.md) of dependent origination.